 - Listing of the requirements for each program in a grid format.

-- Listing of programs showing observer level (novice, intermediate, advanced).
+- Listing of programs showing observer level (beginner, intermediate, advanced).

 - Listing of programs showing equipment needed (naked-eye, binocular, telescope).

-Each Program offers a certificate based upon achieving certain observing goals and is recognized with a beautiful award pin.
-You are required to observe a specific number of objects of a specific group with a specific type of instrument.
-Some programs have multiple levels of accomplishment within the program, and some permit observations of different types and note this on your certificate.
-There is no time limit for completing the required observing, but good record keeping is required.
+Programs offer a certificate based upon achieving certain observing goals and completion is recognized with a beautiful award pin.
+You are required to observe a specific number of objects from a list or of a specific type (meteors, comets, etc.) with a specific type of instrument (eyes, binoculars, telescope).
+Some programs have multiple levels of accomplishment within the program, and some permit observations of different types (manual vs. go-to, visual vs. imaging) and note this on your certificate.
+There is no time limit for completing the required observing (except for the Planetary Transit Special Awards), but good record keeping is required.

 When you reach the requisite number of objects, your observing logs are examined by an appropriate authority and you will receive a certificate and pin to proclaim to all that you have reached your goal.
 Many local astronomical societies even post lists of those who have obtained their certificates as does the Astronomical League.

 When you complete a program by yourself, you should feel a sense of pride and great accomplishment for what you have just completed.
-Each program is designed not only to show you a variety of objects in the sky, but to also familiarize you with your telescope and how to use it, night-sky navigation (the ability to find the objects in the vastness of space) and to learn some eye-training techniques that will enhance your viewing of the objects of the programs.
+Each program is designed not only to show you a variety of objects in the sky and to learn some science related to those objects, but to also familiarize you with your telescope and how to use it, night-sky navigation (the ability to find the objects in the vastness of space) and to learn some observing techniques that will enhance your viewing of the objects in the programs.